Last updated: December 2025

 - YoungFamilyLife Ltd maintains appropriate professional indemnity and public liability insurance

-- Participants attend sessions at their own risk regarding personal property
+- Course participants attend sessions at their own risk regarding personal property

 - The company is not liable for loss or damage to personal belongings unless caused by proven negligence